 These Small Batch Vegan Oatmeal Chocolate Chip Cookies were inspired by a recipe from Knox Village Soup, a publication serving beautiful Mid-Coast Maine.
 They were created by Wendy Andreson, whose goal was slightly healthier cookies made with pantry staples.

 She did a good job with this recipe!
-I’m not vegan, but I appreciate the cookies are made with oil instead of butter, have fiber from the oats, and include nuts for a little protein.
-And I admit, I love that like a lot of vegan cookie recipes this one is “dump and stir”.
+I'm not vegan, but I appreciate the cookies are made with oil instead of butter.
+They also have fiber from the oats, and nuts for a little protein.
+And I admit, I love that like a lot of vegan cookie recipes this one is "dump and stir".

 Oatmeal Chocolate Chip Cookies with Aquafaba

 Compared to my usual Chewy Vegan Oatmeal Cookies, these are a little nuttier and not quite as sweet or fruity tasting.
 They are best with the chocolate chips, whereas I think the Chewy Vegan Oatmeal Cookies in the link are better suited for dried fruit.
 So both are good.

 Here's the small batch version of the recipe.
 I wanted them to be different from the ones in the article, so along with using aquafaba, I omitted the cinnamon and used pecans instead of walnuts.
 I also used white whole wheat flour.